Roberto-XY/eunomo/README.md

 # Eunomo

 The default Elixir formatter has the philosophy of not modifying non metadata parts of the AST.
 `Eunomo` does not adhere to this philosophy and is meant to be used as an extension to the default formatter.
-As of now the use case is to sort `import` and `alias` definitions alphabetically.
+As of now the single use case is to sort `import` and `alias` definitions alphabetically.

 By default the `mix eunomo.gen.config` & `mix eunomo` tasks are provided.